OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Experiments

 \subsection{Speech translation}

-We evaluate the ST performance using the CoVoST-2~\citep{covost2} test sets.
-Again, we perform greedy decoding and calculate BLEU scores using lowercase without punctuation.
-For X-to-En translation, we follow OWSM v3.1~\citep{owsm-v31} to report results of directions where the training data size is over 100 hours.
-For the other low-resource directions, both OWSM v3.1 and our OWSM-CTC do not work in general.
-For En-to-X translation, we report results in all 15 directions.
-We calculate the speed-up based on the average decoding time on the NIVIDA A40 GPU.
+We evaluate ST on CoVoST-2 test sets~\citep{covost2}.
+By default, we perform greedy decoding and calculate BLEU scores in true case with punctuation.\footnote{Results in lowercase without punctuation can be found in Appendix~\ref{app:more-st-results}, which are consistent with previous OWSM work~\citep{owsm-v31}.} For X-to-En translation, we follow OWSM~v3.1~\citep{owsm-v31} to report results of directions where the training data size is over 100 hours.
+For the other low-resource directions, both OWSM~v3.1 and our OWSM-CTC do not work in general.
+For En-to-X translation, we report all 15 directions.
+We calculate the speed-up based on the average decoding time on an NIVIDA A40 GPU.

 \autoref{tab:st-x-to-en} shows the X-to-En results.
 Notably, our encoder-only OWSM-CTC consistently outperforms the encoder-decoder OWSM v3.1 by a large margin.
-The average BLEU score is improved from 20.1 to 25.2 (25\% relatively).
+The average BLEU score is improved from 20.2 to 25.1 (24\% relatively).
 We also achieve 3.35x speed-up for inference.

 \autoref{tab:st-en-to-x} presents En-to-X results.
-OpenAI Whisper does not support these directions.
-Similarly, our OWSM-CTC achieves superior performance than OWSM v3.1 in 12 out of 15 translation directions.
-The average BLEU is improved from 13.3 to 15.0 (13\% relatively), and the inference speed-up is 4.20 times.
+Whisper does not support these directions.
+Our OWSM-CTC achieves superior performance than OWSM v3.1 in 12 of 15 translation directions and most of them are statistically significant.
+The average BLEU is improved from 14.1 to 16.0 (13\% relatively), and the inference speed-up is 4.20 times.

 We have the following observations from the ST results: (1) Our non-autoregressive OWSM-CTC generally achieves 3 to 4 times speed-up compared to the encoder-decoder baseline, which is consistent with ASR.
 (2) OWSM-CTC even improves the ST performance sometimes by a large margin.
 One reason is that the autoregressive model suffers from hallucination and error propagation, while the non-autoregressive model is more stable.
 (3) The BLEU improvement of X-to-En is larger than that of En-to-X, likely because: (i) the OWSM training set contains lots of English ASR data and OWSM-CTC might obtain strong capability of generating English text; (ii) X-to-En has fewer training data than En-to-X, and the encoder-decoder model may need a sufficient amount of training data to achieve good performance for translation.